 ||There is evidence in animals or humans of birth defects or other risks to the unborn child.
 The drug is not used during pregnancy because it will probably cause more harm to the unborn child than it will benefit the patient.|

-Chemotherapy, radiation therapy, bone marrow transplants, and other medical treatments can change how often you have your menstrual periods or it can make them stop all together.
-If you have not yet started your periods, you may start later than you normally would have.
+Chemotherapy, radiation therapy, bone marrow transplants, and other treatments can change how often you have your menstrual periods.
+Or it can stop them completely.
+Your St. Jude team might also give you medicines to stop your periods on purpose.

-You can become pregnant even if you are not having periods
+You can become pregnant even if you don’t have periods

-What to do if you have already started tests and treatment
+What if you already started tests and treatment?

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.